mehuls45/Python-scripts/README.md

 ## List

-- `passwordManager.py` - A simple password manager that returns the password of the account specidfied as command line argument
+- `passwordManager.py` - A simple password manager that returns the password of the account specified as command line argument

 - `CussWordScanner.py` - Script to censor out some words from a paragraph\passage